telehash/telehash.github.io/v3/hashname/README.md

 The keys used to generate a hashname should be relevant only to and all usable by the scope in which the hashname is validated, it is not a method for linking independent public keys together.

+When exchanging hashnames over existing IPv4/IPv6 based systems, the 4 or 16 byte prefix of the 32 byte hashname binary value is used to provide a backward-compatible mechanism for addressing.
+It does not guarantee uniqueness (which should be enforced outside of the IP-based systems) but for many use-cases it can be a helpful connectivity signalling tool.
+When the IP space must be scoped into a reserved range and the port number is also available to use, the first 2 bytes may be sent as the port and then those 2 bytes in the address are hard-coded to a reserved IP prefix.

 ## Hashname Generation

 ### Key IDs